GiovanniSolaini/Snap/README.md

 **From version 1.0.1 onwards, the version number is no longer part of the jar filename.
 Please see the updated guide:**

-Snap can be compiled, tested and run via [maven](https://maven.apache.org/) (all the given commands should be done in a command-line interface in the project root folder unless stated otherwise):
+Snap can be compiled, tested and run via [Maven](https://maven.apache.org/) (all the given commands should be done in a command-line interface in the project root folder unless stated otherwise):

-NOTE: maven will install required dependencies the first time the commands are run
+NOTE: Maven will install required dependencies the first time the commands are run.

 1. Run ```mvn clean compile```.
 This will create the class files.
 2. Run ```mvn exec:java``` to run the program.